Quaid-e-Azam Residency

 Quaid-e-Azam Residency (قائدِ اعظم ریزیڈنسی), also known as Ziarat Residency, is located in Ziarat, Balochistan, Pakistan.
-It is where Muhammad Ali Jinnah spent the last two months and ten days of his life, nursed by A. S. Nathaniel.
+It is where Quaid-e-Azam Muhammad Ali Jinnah spent the penultimate month of his life, nursed by A. S. Nathaniel.
 It is the most famous landmark of the city, constructed in 1892 during the British Raj.
 The building is a wooden structure, originally designed as a sanatorium before being converted into the summer residence of the agent of the Governor General.
 It is declared a heritage site and is of great architectural importance.

 Property damage

 On 29 October 2008, at around 4 am, Ziarat and surrounding areas were struck by an earthquake doublet.
 The first tremor, 6.2 magnitude, lasted a couple of seconds, and was followed by a magnitude-6.4 tremor that lasted almost 30 seconds, destroying many mud houses, several government buildings and neighbouring houses.
 The residency was also damaged during the 2008 earthquake.